 I can't bring myself to build, playing with new no-code tools or learn something new.

-The only thing I can do was read.
+The only thing I could do was read.
 And I read ALOT science fiction books.
 Not business or self-help books.
 Not even mental health self-help books.

-But how is that any different than writing for my newsletter, right?
+But how is that any different from writing for my newsletter, right?

 Whatever I was feeling; dread, sad, angry or even 'nothing' — I put them into writing.

 Once I achieved the daily numbers, I will leave it alone.
 No revisit or edits.
-Just pushed aside and forget about it.
+Just push it aside and forget about it.

 And it struck me.
 Writing is indeed my solution.
 My drugs.
 My Prozac.

 So I kept going, writing every day.
-Only missed a few days but missable.
+I only missed a few days, but it was missable

-Thanks to that, I was and still am at my most active ever in my history of writing.
+Thanks to that, I was and still am at the most active ever in my history of writing.